kestra-io/docs/docs/developer-guide/outputs/README.md

 ###  Specific outputs for dynamic tasks

 Another more specific case for output management is the runtime-generated tasks output variable.
-This is the case for the **EachSequential** or **EachParallel** task, which produces other tasks dynamically, depending on its `value` property.
+This is the case for the **EachSequential** or **EachParallel** task, which produces other tasks dynamically, depending on its `value` attribute.
 In this case, it is possible to reach each iteration output individually using the following syntax:

 ```yaml
 id: output-sample